swisscatplus/glas/tmp_doc/doc.md

 Documentation
+1. Introduction
-1. Requirements
+2. Requirements
-2. Installation
+3. Installation
-3. Task Scheduler
+4. Task Scheduler
-3.1 scheduler
+4.1 scheduler
-3.2 orchestrator
+4.2 orchestrator
-3.3 nodes
+4.3 nodes
-3.4 workflows
+4.4 workflows
-3.5 tasks
+4.5 tasks
-3.6 database
+4.6 database
-4. Extending the Task Scheduler
+5. Extending the Task Scheduler
-4.1 [...]
+5.1 [...]
-5. Running an extended Task Scheduler
+6. Running an extended Task Scheduler
-6. Real-time visualizer
+7. Real-time visualizer

+# 1. Introduction

+> [!WARNING]
+> Do not use as a standalone, only as a project submodule !

+This project is a task scheduler with no implementation whatsoever.
+It is aimed to be used by any kind of project necessiting such scheduling.
+You can easily extend this project to fit you needs and it is highly modular.

+Once set up, adding a new node is simply adding a new class object and adding it in the configuration file.
+On startup, the configuration file is parsed and will instanciate everything for you.

+This document will help you to set up your first scheduler and configure it.

-# 1. Requirements
+# 2. Requirements
-## 1.1 Software
+## 2.1 Software
 The following must be installed before proceeding with the installation

 - [Python 3.11](https://www.python.org/downloads/)